GluuFederation/docs-gg-prod/docs/source/plugin/gluu-opa-pep.md

 # Gluu OPA PEP
 ## Overview

 **`gluu-opa-pep`** authorization plugin which interacts with the [Open Policy Agent](https://www.openpolicyagent.org/).
-It is executed after the Gluu authentication plugins i.e. `gluu-openid-connect` and `gluu-opa-pep`.
+It is executed after the Gluu authentication plugins i.e. `gluu-openid-connect` and `gluu-oauth-auth`.
 After client authentication, data is passed to the `gluu-opa-pep` plugin which calls the OPA authorization endpoint (specified in the configuration).
 The plugin priority is `996`.

 !!!
 Important
     You can configured only one PEP plugin.
 If you have already configured `gluu-uma-pep` or `gluu-oauth-pep` then GG will not allow you to configure `gluu-opa-pep`.